The Formula Doctors Have Used for 200 Years

 Third Trimester (Weeks 28-40)

-- Braxton Hicks contractions (practice contractions)
+- Braxton Hicks contractions (practice rounds)

 - Back pain and pelvic pressure